TobiasRoth/AuthoreaOffline/README.md

 Authorea created a repository on my Github account [here](https://github.com/j-faria/Authorea-Offline).
 The default article has some `.tex` files, a `bibliography` folder and a `figures` folder.
 It also has the all-mighty `layout.md` file which is very important!

 We can go ahead and clone this repository and/or edit the `.tex` files online.
 Every change should be updated to the Authorea article.

 But we have no way to compile the code offline.
+The guide tells us

+  LaTeX users.
+Most users who write in LaTeX will want to compile their articles from time to time when working offline.
+We advise users not to change the basic structure of the repository.
+For example, the file layout.md is crucial as it instructs Authorea what files to render.
+If you delete it, the Authorea article will break!
+In order to build your article locally when working offline we suggest to use this Python [script](https://github.com/eteq/authorea-scripts) by our fellow Erik Tollerud.